sculptui/vscode/README.md

 - `Press the "Start SculptUI" button in the status bar`<br/>
   When you have a folder open containing a CRA or NextJs project just use the "Start SculptUI" button shown at the bottom in the status bar of VS Code.
 Your web application is compiled, dev server started and the browser opened running your app.

-- `Click element in the browser to jump to code line`<br/>
+- `Click on an element in the browser`<br/>
-  Now you can enjoy the magic, just click on any component in the browser to select the matching code right inside your VSCode editor.
+  Now you can enjoy the magic, just click on any component in the runtime web application in the browser to select it.
+  The matching code is focused right inside your VSCode editor.
+In the panels embedded next to your running app in the browser you can now _sculpt_ the styles and properties of your element.

 ## Custom Setup